SageRish/EatWell/README.md

 ### 🧂 2.
 Ingredient Localization & Cleaning

-Powered by the **Prompt API**, EatWell identifies and reformats ingredient names, converting region-specific terms into standardized forms (e.g., “maida” → “all-purpose flour”).
+Powered by the **Prompt API**, EatWell identifies and reformats ingredient names, converting region-specific terms into standardized forms (e.g., “maida” → “all-purpose flour”) or vice-versa.
 This ensures clarity and consistency across global recipes.

 ---